iracheck/iracheck/README.md

-# Hi, I'm Ira!

-I'm a 3rd Year Computer Science student at The Pennsylvania State University with a passion for **C# programming** across a variety of fields — from game development to system design for real-world applications.
-Actively seeking software engineering internships to apply my C# skills and software design knowledge.

-- 💻 Skilled in C# with experience building games, tools, and software systems
-- 🎮 Game development is a passion project, but an interesting way I challenge myself
-- 📚 Interested in software engineering internships where I can apply C# and general software design principles

----

 ### My Projects
 #### Software Engineering
 - **[Controller-to-Mouse](https://github.com/iracheck/pcremote-csharp )** — Custom input tool that integrates game controllers as computer input devices for personal, home theater, or accessibility purposes (in progress).
 Originally coded in Java, then ported to C# for better UI and WindowsInput support.